dagmfre/Netflix/README.md

 - Different categories of movies from "Popular ones" to "Upcoming" to "Now playing worldwide
 - Suggesting users to watch related movies of the selected one
 - Allowing users to collect their favorite movies
+- All users account information and favourite movie lists are stored in Atlas mongoDB database

 **Additional features:**
 - A rock-solid JWT and session-based authentication, including Google & Facebook sign-in and logout features